What is a Cold Front?

 The weather maps below will help you understand how to recognise a cold front.

-The chart below shows a cold front over the UK on the 24th December 1997.
-Although it is old, it shows a cold front clearly.
-The front is the black line with the triangular lumps on it.
-It travels in the direction of the wind - in this case west to east.
+The chart below shows a cold front over the UK.
+The front is the blue line with the triangles on it.
+It travels in the direction of the wind, in this case west to east.
 You can see that the weather conditions ahead of and behind the front are different.

 We said before that the air temperatures ahead of the cold front are usually warmer than the temperature behind the cold front.
 We can see the difference on this map.